Graduate Academic and Degree Requirements

 Requirements for Terminal Degree Programs

 There are seven doctoral programs and one Master of Fine Arts (MFA) program at Texas A&M-Corpus Christi.
 The College of Education and Human Development offers three doctoral degrees: a Ph.D. in Counselor Education, Ph.D. in Curriculum and Instruction, and an Ed.D in Educational Leadership.
-The College of Science and Engineering offers three degrees: a Ph.D. in Coastal and Marine System Science, an interdisciplinary program drawing from the natural, social, and computational sciences; a Ph.D. in Geospatial Computer Science; and a Ph.D. in Marine Biology.
+The College of Science offers two degrees: a Ph.D. in Coastal and Marine System Science, an interdisciplinary program drawing from the natural, social, and computational sciences; and a Ph.D. in Marine Biology.
+The College of Engineering and Computer Science offers a Ph.D. in Computer Science.
 The College of Nursing and Health Sciences offers a DNP, Doctor of Nursing Practice.
-The College of Liberal Arts offers the Master of Fine Arts.
+The School of Arts, Media & Communication offers the Master of Fine Arts.

 The goal of terminal degree programs at Texas A&M University-Corpus Christi is to provide students with a comprehensive discipline-specific knowledge base and extensive training in the methods of research/creative output.
 The programs are designed to encourage students to make contributions that advance their field of expertise.